 Now given this dismal outcome, alert spiritual seekers, tender to the importance of optimism and hopefulness in any viable worldview, may well find themselves asking: Could it be that we have taken a wrong turn somewhere along the way?
 Might we even have erred at the Copernican crossroads?
 Could it be that in abandoning cosmic geocentrism we have lost something precious that the Unknown God (i.e., the God who reveals himself in nature and conscience) actually intended his dear human children to enjoy: a sense of place, a sense of importance, and a sense of being at home in the midst of his creation?

-The Test Perspective (i.e., the idea that our life is a test from the Unknown God, who, in a world of religious and philosophical diversity, is testing of our love of the truth about ultimate religious and philosophical questions) boldly answers all these questions in the affirmative.
+The Test Perspective (i.e., the idea that our life is a test from the Unknown God, who, in a world of religious and philosophical diversity, is testing our love of the truth about ultimate religious and philosophical questions) boldly answers all these questions in the affirmative.
 For if, as I have suggested earlier, our spiritual hunger to behold the beginning of the universe comes from the Unknown God, then surely our corresponding hunger to know something about its structure—and to situate ourselves comfortably in its midst—must come from him as well.
 And if (as the labors of the scientists abundantly attest) we are by nature eager to look upon and contemplate these things, is it not reasonable to expect that a revelation from the Unknown God will enable us to do so, at least in some small measure?
-Here, then, we find yet another occasion for suspecting that the Unknown God may well be speaking to us in the Bible.
+Here, then, we find yet another occasion for suspecting that the Unknown God may well be speaking to us in the Bible.
 For as we have already seen, the Bible does indeed give us a clear revelation, not only of the beginning of the universe, but of its basic structure as well.

 The Bible and Cosmic Structure